“Beyond gaining an international perspective, the process of planning for study abroad gives the student valuable experience.”

 Nonaffiliated Programs

-CFANS strongly encourages students to participate in UofM-sponsored or affiliated programs, which have been vetted and approved by the Learning Abroad Center or another unit on campus.
+CFANS strongly encourages you to participate in UofM-sponsored or affiliated programs, which have been vetted and approved by the Learning Abroad Center or another unit on campus.
 The UofM has close working relationships with hundreds of affiliated programs that are high quality in terms of academic standards, housing, cultural immersion, health and safety and administrative support services.
 CFANS will not support or approve student participation in nonaffiliated programs.

 Programs